arallsopp/hass-hue-icons/README.md

 [//]: # (End Custom Icons)

 ### Icon Requests?
-Your light not there?
+Your light or bulb group not there?
 Let me know what's missing by raising a [Custom Icon Request](https://github.com/arallsopp/hass-hue-icons/issues/new?assignees=arallsopp&labels=icon+request&template=custom-icon-request.md&title=Icon%20Request%20%5Bname%20of%20fixture%5D).
+I accept icon requests for hue and friends of hue fixtures, bulbs, switches, and infrastructure.

+### Want to add your own non HUE svg icon?
+- If the icon you want isn't related to hue, its likely I won't add it to this repo.
+- However, if you have an svg file you'd like to use, you can do this locally by adding it to `<Home Assistant Config>/my_icons/`.
+You will have to create this directory before use.
+- Use your icon by typing `my:` into the icon chooser, followed by the filename without the extension

 ### Sample Dash
 With view icons and state color applied.
 Play bars are offline.